Spinal Discs Explained: Structure, Function & Care

 Your Joints & Ligaments

-Why Support Structures Are Essential
+Why Maintain Structures Are Essential

 The muscles and ligaments connected to or near the spine significantly impact the health of your spinal discs.
 Weakness or dysfunction in these structures can lead to spinal disc damage, such as degenerative disc disease or herniation.
-To prevent or manage these conditions, it is essential to address every component of the spine’s support system.
+To prevent or manage these conditions, it is essential to address every component of the spine’s maintain system.

 Ligaments & Joints: The Backbone of Spinal Stability